dimadesu/android-rtmp-ingest/README.md

 # RTMP Ingest for Android.
 RTMP H264 to SRT H265 (aka HEVC)

-The goal is to send RTMP stream from an action camera (any RTMP feed really) to the server running on Android phone and then send SRT HEVC out.
+The goal is to send RTMP stream from an action camera (any RTMP feed really) to the server running on Android phone and use that a source for a video encoder (running on the same Android phone) to stream it as SRT HEVC.

 To achieve that we need a server that can run on Android and a video encoder.

-We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server.
+We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server (running in Termux).

-For the video encoder we'll be using [`IRL Pro`](https://irlpro.app).
-It can do SRT HEVC with dynamic bitrate and bonding.
+[`IRL Pro`](https://irlpro.app) as a video encoder.
+It can stream SRT HEVC with dynamic bitrate and bonding.

 Another option is to use `ffmpeg` in Termux.
-It allows SRT HEVC with no dynamic bitrate and no bonding.
+It can do SRT HEVC with no dynamic bitrate and no bonding.

 ## Termux